AnishDe12020/100-days-of-code/log.md

 **Thoughts:** Just realised that there is quite a lot to finish up in my side project, better finish it up now than leave it for the last moment.

+### Day 30: 24th March, 2022, Thursday

+**Today's Progress**: Quite some progress on my side project, SPOILER ALERT, adding support to skip days and profile page left, along with small things here and there.

+**Thoughts:** Good day!